richmahn/en_tn/mrk/09/intro.md

 ##### "It would be better" #####

 This phrase introduces teachings that are intended to be taken as hyperbole.
 Otherwise, the church would be full of people without any hands.
-It is best to ensure your readers know these instructions are general principles not to be taken "literally."
+It is best to ensure your readers know these instructions are general principles not to be taken literally.
 (See: [[rc://en/ta/man/translate/figs-hyperbole]] and [Mark 9:42-48](./42.md))

 #### Other possible translation difficulties in this chapter ####

 ##### Elijah and Moses #####
-Elijah and Moses suddenly appear and disappear to Jesus, James, John and Peter.
+Elijah and Moses suddenly appear to Jesus, James, John, and Peter, and then they disappear.
 The translator may ask: is this a vision or did they actually appear to these men in physical form?
-It is best to translate this passage as if they appeared physically because thy were talking with Jesus.
+Because they were talking with Jesus, it is best to translate this passage as if they appeared physically.

 ##### "Son of Man" #####
 Jesus refers to himself as the "Son of Man" in this passage.
 (See: [[rc://en/ta/man/translate/figs-explicit]])